fr33z00/jquery.panzoom/README.md

   disableXAxis: false,
   disableYAxis: false,

+  // Restrict panning to 2 fingers on touch screens
+  disable1Touch: true,

   // Set whether you'd like to pan on left (1), middle (2), or right click (3)
   which: 1,